 If your pharmacy does not stock or dispense controlled substances, fill out the VPMS exemption form and your pharmacy will be exempt from having to submit controlled substance reports to the VPMS.

 If your pharmacy dispenses controlled substances infrequently to Vermont residents, the pharmacy is required to submit “zero reports” at least every seven days to the VPMS.

-This notice advises customers picking up a prescription for controlled substances, that the prescription information will be entered into the VPMS database.
+Advises customers that prescription information for controlled substances, including certain patient information, will be entered into the VPMS database.

 Vermont Prescription Monitoring System

 Vermont Department of Health

 Tel: (802) 652-4147

 Fax: (802) 652-2019